lupyuen/lupyuen.github.io/src/what.md

 _Where did the code come from?_

 We created the code based on the official docs for the __Allwinner A64 SoC__.
-But Allwinner A64 is poorly documented for some topics like Display Drivers.
+But some parts of Allwinner A64 are poorly documented.
+(Like the Display Engine)

-A sizeable chunk of our code was __Reverse Engineered__ from the p-boot Bootloader, by observing which Hardware Registers it uses.
+A sizeable chunk of our code was [__Reverse Engineered__](https://lupyuen.github.io/articles/de#appendix-initialising-the-allwinner-a64-display-engine) from the p-boot Bootloader, by observing which Hardware Registers it uses.

 The __NuttX Community__ is now adding new drivers for Allwinner A64 SoC, like for I2C.